Circumstellar interaction in the extreme white dwarf merger remnant ZTF\,J1901+1458: A new class of white dwarf merger remnants with X-ray emission: Conclusions

 \section{Conclusions}

-Our multi-wavelength campaign on the ultramassive, highly magnetised WD ZTF\,J1901+1458 has refined its fundamental parameters and has revealed a self-consistent picture in which the star is an \emph{isolated}, rapidly spinning merger remnant with high-energy emission powered by the interplay between rotational energy and a tenuous supply of circumstellar plasma.
+Our multi-wavelength campaign on the ultra-massive, highly magnetised WD ZTF\,J1901+1458 has refined its physical parameters and has characterised the star as an isolated, rapidly spinning merger remnant with high-energy emission powered by the interplay between its rotating magnetosphere and a tenuous supply of circumstellar plasma.

-The \textit{HST} UV spectra, analysed with a newly developed set of magnetised atmosphere models, show Zeeman–split Lyman absorption features and a strong spectral break at $\sim$3000\,\AA.
-Although we currently lack a full grid of models able to properly characterize the structure of the magnetic field of the WD, the new models are able to capture most of the features of the broadband spectrum of the WD.
-The best-fit solution yields an effective temperature $T_{\mathrm{eff}} = 28\,060\pm20$\,K, a radius $R = 2\,634\pm10$\,km, and a polar magnetic field strength of $B_{\mathrm p}\simeq1.06\times10^{9}$\,G. Employing WD evolutionary models, we derive a mass $M = 1.30\pm0.01\,M_\odot$ and a cooling age of $460$–$490$\,Myr \citep{althaus_structure_2022}.
-Compared with the previous estimate, the star is $\sim25 \%$ larger, moving its size from ``Moon–sized” to ``Titan–sized” while placing its central density close to but below the sodium electron-capture threshold.
+The \textit{HST} UV spectra, analysed with a newly developed set of magnetised atmosphere models, show Zeeman-split Lyman absorption features and a strong spectral break at $\sim$3000\,\AA.
+Although we currently lack a full grid of models able to properly characterise the structure of the magnetic field of the WD, the new models capture most features of the broadband spectrum.
+The best-fit parameters, along with estimates of mass and cooling age, are listed in Table~\ref{tab:summary}.
+Compared with the previous estimate, the star is $\approx$\,25\,$\%$ larger, while placing its central density close to but below the sodium electron-capture threshold.
 It is therefore unlikely that the WD is currently undergoing Urca cooling in its core, as previously suggested in C21 and \citet{schwab_cooling_2021}.
+Future phase-resolved modelling with a more complete grid of magnetic atmosphere models will be needed to determine whether the field is predominantly dipolar, contains significant higher-order multi-pole components, or is offset from the centre, as seen in some magnetic WDs \citep[e.g.][]{euchner_zeeman_2002}.

+The detection of soft X-rays from an isolated WD reveals a new and unexpected phenomenon.
+The spectral shape is inconsistent with photospheric emission from the WD, and thus the X-ray emission is likely due to the interaction of the WD or its magnetosphere with circumstellar material.
+A joint fit to the \textit{Chandra}/ACIS-I and \textit{XMM-Newton}/EPIC spectra favours a single power-law model, although a double-temperature optically thin plasma model is also a good fit to the data (see Table~\ref{tab:summary}).
+The 0.25–10\,keV luminosity is $(1.44\pm0.13)\times10^{27}\,$erg\,s$^{-1}$ and the flux is modulated with a $\simeq$\,600\% pulse fraction on the 6.94-minute rotation period.
+Deeper \textit{Chandra} or \textit{XMM-Newton} observations would enable phase-resolved spectroscopy, allow us to test whether the spectrum changes between pulse and off-pulse phases, improve constraints on the pulse profile, and allow us to search for long-term changes in the X-ray luminosity.